Sean-Bradley/R3F-Pack/README.md

 ## Troubleshooting

-This is quite a minimal project, and only mimics the functionality of `react-scripts` that I actually used.
+This is quite a minimal project, and only mimics the basic functionality of `react-scripts`.
 If it is missing something that you need, I may be able to add it, or if you know how to do it yourself, then you can make a pull request.

 ### babel-loader doesn't exist